 The gardens at Sudbury are vibrant in spring, with swathes of bluebells, daffodils, snowdrops and tulips bursting in to life around Sudbury’s historic trees.

->

-> After the long and chilly winter months it's safe to say we're not the only ones looking forward to spring really taking hold.
+After a suprisingly warm February we're looking forward to spring really taking hold this year.
 The garden team here at Sudbury have been busy planting even more bulbs over autumn and winter, including Chionodoxa luciliae, also known as ‘glory of the snow’.
 These have been planted around the Bay trees in the Stableyard and once established, will be one of the first bulbs to burst in to life.

->

-> Connections with the past
+Connections with the past

 It's not just inside the Hall that you'll be able to spot historical beauty.
 Take a walk around the grounds of Sudbury and you may be able to spot the stunning cultivated varieties of tulip.Tulipa ‘Yellow Crown’ is a tulip variety chosen by George Vernon himself for his own 17th-century garden.